V8

 promises which would produce an infinite loop.

-While this API is used to feed promise events into async_hooks
+While this API is used to feed promise events into async_hooks, the

 ordering between the two is undefined.
 Both APIs are multi-tenant